11 Best Screenwriting Software of 2023 (Free and Paid)

 - Complaints of bugs with dual dialogue in PlayScript mode

-Highland 2 currently has offers a free version with basic features.
-However, if you are looking for enhanced features, you can purchase the paid version for $49.99.
+Highland 2 currently offers a free version with basic features.
+However, if you want enhanced features, you can purchase the paid version for $49.99.

-StudioBinder is best suited for large scale companies or expert individuals working on high-profile motion pictures or television projects.
+StudioBinder is best suited for large-scale companies or expert individuals working on high-profile motion pictures or television projects.
 It is a bit difficult for small companies to afford.
-The free plan provides great options for educational use.
+The free plan provides excellent options for educational use.

 - Call sheets (create and send personalized call sheets and track RSVPs).
-You can add personalized call times and upload attachments
+You can add customized call times and upload attachments.

 - Script breakdowns (import scripts and tag elements)